-[[]Comment to Article 4.4.3: If the FEI refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
-Instead, the file should be completed and re-submitted to the FEI]
+^{20 [}Comment to Article 4.4.3: If IBSF refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
+Instead, the file should be completed and re-submitted to IBSF.]

-[[]Comment to Article 4.4.3: The FEI may agree with a National Anti-Doping Organization that the National Anti-Doping Organization will consider TUE applications on behalf of the FEI.]
+[[]Comment to Article 4.4.3: IBSF may agree with a National Anti-Doping Organization that the National Anti-Doping Organization will consider TUE applications on behalf of IBSF.]